qa-codecademy/mkwd13-js-05-nodejs-basic/G5/Class_01_Modules/README.md

    - Ensure Node.js is added to your PATH environment variable
    - Open System Properties > Advanced > Environment Variables
    - Check if Node.js paths are in the System Variables PATH
+   - If you encounter PowerShell script execution restrictions, you may need to change the execution policy:

+     ```powershell
+     # Run PowerShell as Administrator and execute:
+     Set-ExecutionPolicy Unrestricted

+     # After completing your work, it's recommended to reset to a more secure policy:
+     Set-ExecutionPolicy RemoteSigned
+     ```

+   - This allows scripts to run on your local machine while maintaining security

 2. **macOS:**
    - Restart your terminal